bemyohannes/post-install-config/README.md

 <h3>Configure Teams</h3>

-Teams are groups of agents from different departments that handle particular issues or users
+Teams are groups of agents from different departments that handle particular issues or users.

 -	From within Admin Panel click Agents tab >
 -	Click Teams >
 -	Click Add New Team

-You can fill out the appropriate information and add agents from various departments as team members
+You can fill out the appropriate information and add agents from various departments as team members.

 <p>
 <img src="https://i.imgur.com/Ys4rbRT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>